cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 > Detection engineering functions within security operations and deals with the design, development, testing, and maintenance of threat detection logic. -- Mark Stone, panther

 > Detection engineers design and build security systems that constantly evolve to defend against current threats. -- Josh Day, gigamon

+> Threat hunting is an active means of cyber defense in contrast to traditional protection measures, such as firewalls, intrusion detection and prevention systems, quarantining malicious code in sandboxes, and Security Information and Event Management technologies and systems.
+Cyber threat hunting involves proactively searching organizational systems, networks, and infrastructure for advanced threats.
+The objective is to track and disrupt cyber adversaries as early as possible in the attack sequence and to measurably improve the speed and accuracy of organizational responses.
+Indications of compromise include unusual network traffic, unusual file changes, and the presence of malicious code.
+Threat hunting teams leverage existing threat intelligence and may create new threat intelligence, which is shared with peer organizations, Information Sharing and Analysis Organizations (ISAO), Information Sharing and Analysis Centers (ISAC), and relevant government departments and agencies. -- NIST SP 800-53 v5: RA-10

+> Detection Engineering sits at the intersection of InfoSec, Cloud Infrastructure, DevOps, and Software Development.  -- [Jack Naglieri](https://jacknaglieri.substack.com/p/detection-engineer-pt-1)

+> If you want to scale your detection program, you need to hire a Detection Engineering team that can complement each other in the following areas: 1.
+Subject matter expertise in security, 2.
+Software engineering, 3.
+Statistics -- [Zack Allen](https://www.detectionengineering.net/p/table-stakes-for-detection-engineering)

 ### Are Threat Hunting and Detection Engineering the Same Thing?